lauralwd/azolla_phd_thesis/source/17_chapter_7_one-two-tree.md

 Second a 2-OGD phylogeny inference with several _Azolla_ sequences added.
 The 2-OGD family is one of the biggest enzyme families in land plants.
 We wanted to study how ferns have developed differently from land plants, and infer the functionality of a specific fern 2-OGD gene that was differentially expressed in an RNA-seq experiment.
-Thirdly, a MIKCc phylogeny.
+Thirdly, a MIKC^C^ phylogeny.
-With this phylogeny of MIKCc transcription factors we attempted to elucidate the evolution of fern sexual reproduction in context of all of land plants.
+With this phylogeny of MIKC^C^ transcription factors we attempted to elucidate the evolution of fern sexual reproduction in context of all of land plants.

 ### LAR
 The _Azolla_ genome contains several LAR like enzymes that may all place a role in anthocyan metabolism.